Imagine a situation that offers you the chance to rectify your mistakes with a minor penalty. Would you accept it? You definitely should!

-Hedging is a way of decreasing capital risk in trading.
-It is done by opening both Puts (Sell-side) and Call options (Buy-side) trade altogether.
-Having two trades open in opposite direction reduces the losses.
-Positively in the case of binary options, there will be some losses but that loss will be lower than the actual investment.
+Hedging is a method for mitigating capital risk in trading.
+It involves simultaneously opening both Put (Sell-side) and Call (Buy-side) options.
+This strategy, where two trades run in opposite directions, effectively minimizes losses.
+Particularly in the realm of binary options, losses are inevitable, but they remain lower than the initial investment.

-In this example here, we have opened a buy-side trade on the Volatility index (synthetic indices) with 100x return.
-Later we have placed a sell-side down trade on the index with the same 100x return.
-In both cases, our risk was only $1 and the return target was $100.
+Consider this illustrative scenario: we initiate a buy-side trade on the Volatility Index (synthetic indices) with a 100x return, and subsequently place a sell-side down trade on the same index, also with a 100x return.
+In both instances, our risk amounts to just $1, while the target return is $100.

-See in the above profit statement, we have earned 19 cents in one trade and lost 12 cents in another, so the total profit is 7 cents in this slot.
+As depicted in the profit statement above, we earned 19 cents from one trade and experienced a 12-cent loss in the other, resulting in a net profit of 7 cents from this slot.

-In the above example, our trade was moving against the selected trend.
-So we placed an opposite down trade and that locked the loss at 21 cents instead of losing the full 0.36 cents if we just closed the trade without hedging.
-So this way, you can save your money with hedging.
+In the earlier example, when our trade went counter to the anticipated trend, we executed a contrary-down trade.
+This move capped the loss at 21 cents, instead of the full 0.36 cents we would have lost if we closed the trade without hedging.
+Thus, employing this approach enables you to safeguard your finances through hedging.